paurierap/Advent-of-code-2025/README.md

 ## Usage

-For most days, just save an input file `input.txt` in the corresponding directory and create an executable from `main.cpp` with your compiler of choice, e.g.
+For some days, just save an input file `input.txt` in the corresponding directory and create an executable from `main.cpp` with your compiler of choice, e.g.
 ```bash
 g++ main.cpp -o main
 ```